Middleton Hall Lane, Brentwood, CM15 8EE, Essex

 Our students are happy individuals who thrive on the high standards which are expected of them.
 They benefit from state-of-the-art facilities, set in the heart of Brentwood in Essex, and surrounded by 75 acres of green playing fields and gardens.

-We celebrate a 461-year history and take our heritage seriously.
+We celebrate a 462-year history and take our heritage seriously.
 We are a Christian School with a chapel and a chaplain, and our School values, encapsulated in our motto "Virtue, Learning and Manners", have as much resonance today as they did when written by English poet John Donne in 1622.
 Our pupils are expected to have self-respect, to exhibit pride in their appearance and embrace values such as courtesy, consideration for others, kindness, looking after each other, honour, courage, sportsmanship, duty and selflessness.

 Brentwood School pupils achieve excellent academic standards that rank among some of the best in the country.
 Our track record of exam results shows consistent high grades are achieved by all our pupils.
 They work exceptionally hard and are supported by highly professional and inspiring teachers to achieve excellent results at both GCSE level and in Sixth Form, whether studying A levels or the IB Diploma.
-An average of seven students per year are offered places at Oxford or Cambridge and over 80% of offers are from Russell Group universities.
+An average of eight students per year are offered places at Oxford or Cambridge and over 80% of offers are from Russell Group universities.

 We use the freedom of independence wisely to innovate and develop a truly creative curriculum - one that really is best for our pupils.